 Changing needles has more of a benefit than just being cleaner, though.
 The needles get duller every time you use them and the duller they are, the more they hurt.
 You want to puncture your skin with a needle that's as sharp as possible.

 I used to shove my needles into my stomach quickly, thinking it was like a bandaid.
 The quicker I shoved it in, the quicker the pain would be over.

 Needles are not like bandaids.
 Often a gentler hand, one that is more careful about how it is inserting the needle, will be painless, while a quicker hand will cause a lot of pain.

-This is because, if you enter it slowly, you can kind of feeling the way your stomach wants you to insert the needle and it's easier to hold it straight.
+This is because, if you enter it slowly, you can kind of feel the way your stomach wants you to insert the needle and it's easier to hold it straight.
 When you go quickly, you have to use a ton of pressure and you're forcing the needle in, instead of letting it glide gently into you.